deepanshs/mrsimulator/docs/signal_processing.rst

     >>> import mrsimulator.signal_processing as sp
     >>> import mrsimulator.signal_processing.apodization as apo

-The signal processing operations are given as an ordered list of operations.
+The signal processing is a series of operations applied to the dataset.
 In this workflow, the result from the previous operation becomes the input for the next operation.
-The following example shows an application of a single operation---a Gaussian line-broadening.
-Note, for almost all NMR spectrum simulation, the post-simulation processing is a convolution, including the line-broadening.
-You may achieve this convolution by sandwiching the corresponding apodization operation between the two Fourier transformations.
-In this case, the Gaussian convolution is defined as a set of three operations, as follows,
+In the ``mrsimulator`` library, we define this series as a list of operations.
+In the following example, we show the application of a single operation—-a Gaussian line-broadening--using the :class:`~mrsimulator.signal_processing.SignalProcessor` class, as follows,

 .. plot::
     :format: doctest